wenlzhang/obsidian-task-chat/docs/dev/CHAT_MODE_PERSISTENCE_2025-10-17.md

 async onOpen(): Promise<void> {
     // ...

-    // Initialize chat mode from last used (stored in settings.searchMode)
+    // Initialize chat mode from last used (stored in settings.currentChatMode in data.json)
-    // If searchMode matches defaultChatMode, use null (meaning "use default")
+    // If currentChatMode matches defaultChatMode, use null (meaning "use default")
-    // Otherwise, it's an override from the current session if (this.plugin.settings.searchMode &&
+    // Otherwise, it's an override from the current session if (this.plugin.settings.currentChatMode &&
-        this.plugin.settings.searchMode !== this.plugin.settings.defaultChatMode) {
+        this.plugin.settings.currentChatMode !== this.plugin.settings.defaultChatMode) {
-        this.searchModeOverride = this.plugin.settings.searchMode;
+        this.searchModeOverride = this.plugin.settings.currentChatMode;
     } else {
         this.searchModeOverride = null; // Use default
     }